msuperdock/agda-unused/README.md

 ## Limitations

+We do not distinguish between overloaded constructors; if a constructor is used, we mark all constructors in scope with the same name as used.
+This is because `agda-unused` works with Agda's concrete syntax; to give more accurate results, we would need to use Agda's type-checker, which comes with a performance cost.

-We currently do not support the following Agda features:
+Additionally, we currently do not support the following Agda features:

 - [record module instance applications](https://agda.readthedocs.io/en/v2.6.1.3/language/module-system.html#parameterised-modules)
 - [unquoting declarations](https://agda.readthedocs.io/en/v2.6.1.3/language/reflection.html#id3)